Izzo Alex Duetto IV Plus Review: The Most Underrated Dual Boiler?

 Another area in which some other thoughtful design decisions have been made is the noise level of the Izzo Alex Duetto.
 Most of the noise in an espresso maker comes from the pump and the motor.
 In this one, the motor mounts have been reconfigured to dampen vibrations.
 And the already quiet rotary pump of the previous version has been upgraded to an even quieter model.
 On top of that, the large removable drip tray has been affixed with magnets so that it doesn’t rattle when the machine is in use.

 Another clever upgrade is that Izzo has opted to reinforce the front panel of the Alex Duetto.
-As already mentioned, the group weighs an impressive 8 pounds.
+As already mentioned, the group weighs an impressive 3.6 kilos.
 While this is great for temperature stability, it can cause the front panel to flex as the portafilter is twisted in and out, a disturbing experience for the user.
 But not anymore!
 With additional bracing inside, the Izzo Alex Duetto stands firm.

 The Izzo Alex Duetto comes with two professional-grade 58 mm diameter chrome-plated brass portafilters, a single spout, and a double spout, as well as appropriately sized steel filter baskets for each.
 Impressively, it also comes with a lovely metal tamper, easily a hundred dollars worth of added value.